 (1) Length.
-The OEA begins 40 meters prior to the PFAF and ends 40 meters past the LTP/FTP.
-Segment length is the distance from the PFAF location to the LTP/FTP.
+The OEA begins 40 meters prior to the PFAF and ends 40 meters past the LTP/FTP (helipoint/FHP for helicopter procedures).
+Segment length is the distance from the PFAF location to the LTP/FTP (helipoint/FHP for helicopter procedures).
+The helipoint/FHP is a point on the FAC 2600 feet after the LP MAP for helicopter procedures.
 The maximum length is 10 NM.